LindadeHaan/Frontend-Applications/README.md

 - Keep the UI en states insync;
 - You only have to worrry about the looks of the UI.

 Added localStorage to the app.
-Chelsea Dekker and Maikel van Veen helped me a lot with this code.
+Chelsea Doeleman and Maikel van Veen helped me a lot with this code.
 I could not figure it out myself.
 With the help of Chelsea and Maikel I understand the code and how you save the code in you localStorage.

 Added a lot of styling and made components of the forms.